Bailey College of Science and Mathematics Majors

 Requirement: Student must schedule one or more meetings with the Director Kristi Weddige or Associate Dean Dr. Camille O'Bryant to evaluate the best path forward, and create a minimum progress contract before registering for the next quarter.

-Cal Poly students interested in adding a second major in the College of Science and Mathematics (CSM) must be able to complete the majors concurrently.
+Cal Poly students interested in adding a second major in the Bailey College of Science and Mathematics must be able to complete the majors concurrently.
 Refer to information on “Double Majors and Degrees” in the Cal Poly Catalog.
-Students must also meet all the same criteria listed for changing majors (see CSM Change of Major Information).
+Students must also meet all the same criteria listed for changing majors (see Bailey College Change of Major Information).
 Students interested in adding a second major are encouraged to consider doing so early in their academic careers.

-Many CSM majors are impacted, and therefore it may not be possible to accept double majors in all programs or in every quarter.
+Many Bailey College majors are impacted, and therefore it may not be possible to accept double majors in all programs or in every quarter.

-Students requesting to add a second major in programs offered by CSM must review and complete the steps below.
+Students requesting to add a second major in programs offered by Bailey College must review and complete the steps below.
 Not all majors are approved for a double major.
 The information presented here is meant to provide a starting point for students.